prathyusha175/ISM6251/README.md

 It showcases the work using various ML models performed on classification and regression problems.

-Below is the contents of each folder.
+Below are the contents of each folder.

 Week1-Creating Jupyter Notebook with self introduction and Data preparation for fitting models
 Week2-Regression models